curiousinventor/VMeter/README.md

 * kicad schematic, libraries, final gerbers
 * acrylic laser cut outlines and silk-screen for top
 * BOM

+There's also a <a href="https://www.youtube.com/watch?v=vIvTeHWfouA">video</a> that walks through the hardware design and explains much of the operational theory.

 designed and developed by <a href="http://www.scottdriscoll.me">Scott Driscoll</a>.